Wednesday 23 & Thursday 24 October, 2019

 From sponsorship to partnership – making it sticky with Plunket and Huggies

 Over 27 years the partnership between the Royal New Zealand Plunket Trust and Kimberly Clark has had its ups and downs.
-Now stronger than ever, with an annual cash investment of $250,000 and in-kind support bringing the value close to $1 million a year, this has become a true partnership.
+Now stronger than ever, with an annual cash investment and in-kind support, this has become a true partnership.

 Nin Roberts will reveal how, in a time of increasing budget pressure, Huggies questioned the value of a ‘cash’ sponsorship.
 However, Plunket was able to prove its value and turn around a potential downgrade.